Agar.io: Gameplay

 The objective of Agar.io is to grow a cell on a Petri dish by swallowing both randomly generated cells, known as "agar", which slightly increases a cell's mass, and other smaller cells (players), without being swallowed by even larger cells.
 The browser version currently holds five game modes: FFA (Free-For-All), Battle Royale, Teams, Experimental, and Party.
-The mobile version of the game includes Classic (like FFA), Battle Royale, Rush Mode Burst, and Relax (A game mode in which all of the other players are Video game bots that progressively increase in size).
+The mobile version of the game includes Classic (like FFA), Battle Royale, Rush Mode Burst, and Relax (a game mode in which all of the other players are video game bots that progressively increase in size).
 The goal of the game is to obtain the largest cell; players must restart from a small cell when all their cells are eaten by larger players or fountain viruses.
 Players can change their cell's appearance with predefined words, phrases, symbols, or skins.
 The more mass a cell has, the more slowly it will move.
 Cells will gradually lose a small amount of mass over time.

 Viruses are green, spiky circles that split cells that consume them into many smaller cells, rendering them vulnerable and attractive targets to other players.
 Players can hide under viruses if their cell is small enough and their name short enough.
 Viruses are normally randomly generated, but players can also cause viruses to split in two by "feeding" them mass—typically in the direction of another nearby cell which the player wants to consume.
 Consuming a virus will change your mass by +100 and red viruses change your mass by +200.

 Red viruses look similar to regular ones, except for their color.
 They will consume/eat cells that have less than 200 mass, spitting out their mass equivalent in food/dots.
 When a green virus is fed to a red one, the red virus will consume it, spitting out the equivalent mass.
 Cells with mass greater than 200 can swallow the red virus, which achieves the same effect as a regular virus, but the player will be rewarded with 200 mass instead of the regular 100, red viruses only spawn in Experimental and Battle Royale mode.

-In the experimental mode, feeding a virus will push it instead of englarging it, making it easier to split other players.
+In the experimental mode, feeding a virus will push it instead of enlarging it, making it easier to split other players.

 Players can split their cell evenly into two (if the starting mass is odd, the cells’ masses will differ slightly), to a limit of 16 cells at once.
 One of the two evenly divided cells will be shot in the direction of the cursor when the space bar was pressed.
 This can be used as a ranged attack to shoot a cell in order to swallow other smaller cells or to escape an attack and move quickly around the map.
 Split cells merge back into one cell if a bigger cell of the same player consumes it.
 Aside from feeding viruses, players can release a small fraction of their mass to feed other cells, an action commonly recognized as an intention to team with another player.